vietch2612/qablog/content/post/calabash-ios.md

 Calabash is a free-to-use open source project that is developed and maintained by [Xamarin](http://xamarin.com).

-While Calabash is completely free, Xamarin provides a number of commercial services centered around Calabash and quality assurance for mobile, namely Xamarin Test Cloud consisting of hosted test-execution environments which let you execute Calabash tests on a large number of Android and iOS devices.
-For more information about the Xamarin Test Cloud visit [http://xamarin.com/test-cloud](http://xamarin.com/test-cloud).

 ## Requirements

-Xamarin Studio users should visit [http://developer.xamarin.com/testcloud/](http://developer.xamarin.com/testcloud/) for setup instructions and requirements.

 We recommend that you use the most recent released version of Xcode, MacOS, and Ruby.